 - Changes in eating patterns – complete lack of appetite or excessive appetite

 - Anxiety about the future, about your ability to raise a child, even about the pregnancy

 - Feelings of guilt, failure and inability to live up to society’s expectations about mothers-to-be (you don’t look flawless and glowing like celebrity moms, the nursery is not done yet, you have not started reading to your baby, you have not yet chosen a kindergarten, and you fall short in other aspects of “perfect” motherhood, etc.)

 - Loss of interest in any of the activities you used to enjoy

 - Excessive weight loss or weight gain

-The most severe sign of depression and the one you must take immediate action against is having thoughts of suicide, death or any intention of harming yourself and Baby.
+The most severe sign of depression and the one you must take immediate action against is having thoughts of suicide, death, or any intention of harming yourself and your baby.

 DIFFERENCES BETWEEN BABY BLUES AND DEPRESSION

 Many women go through low states.
 Some experience all of them, while others experience only some.